groundy

 Does 4-bit quantization get a 70B model to interactive speed on LPDDR5X?

 At 4-bit precision, a 70B model reads roughly 35 GB per token.
-On a 128-bit LPDDR5X bus at 170 GB/s, the ceiling becomes approximately 4.9 tok/s.
-A 256-bit bus at 340 GB/s pushes that to about 9.7 tok/s.
-Both figures approach but do not reliably clear the 10 tok/s threshold most practitioners consider the floor for fluid back-and-forth interaction.
+On the DGX Spark’s 273 GB/s, the theoretical ceiling becomes approximately 7.8 tok/s, and real runs land lower once KV-cache reads and the attention pass are counted [Updated June 2026].
+That approaches but does not reliably clear the 10 tok/s threshold most practitioners consider the floor for fluid back-and-forth interaction.
 Quantization narrows the bandwidth gap by 4x but leaves the developer trading model quality for speed, a compromise discrete GPUs sidestep for the same model.

 What hardware change would actually close the bandwidth gap?